tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

 ### amortization charges from the investor's viewpoint

+- **problem indicated by hypothetical example**
+  - typical market appraisals
+    - a company with a less valuable assets in terms of accounting is worth considerable more than the company with a higher value asset.
+This is done by a single gesture of writing down company C's assets to almost nothing immediately upon the purchase.
+  - *a more rational approach*. a more practical approach would be to include the fair value of the respective assets and add that to the cash holdings.
+The investor might consider which depreciation method that should be used.

+- **practical application of foregoing reasoning.** depreciation is not a cash outlay but deducted as an expense on the income statement.
+As a result, the company is reporting no income, yet the cash account continues to grow because displayed income is being off-set by depreciation charges.
+  - *how to determine the proper depreciation charge* the investor or the analyst must come up with an estimate for depreciation which aligns with the actual conditions of the business (based on the discoverable facts).
+  - *concept of expended depreciation*.
+The primary reason for reducing a company's depreciation charges is because it doesn't properly reflect the company's cash flow.
+In short, as an asset's life continues to get older, the value that it is listed for on the company's balance sheet will continue to decrease.
+As a result, an investor should see the value of tangible and intangible assets slowly decrease in value over time.
+  - *long-term depreciation a form of obsolescence*. for instance a plant may not be wearing out, but rather being obsolete due to changes in the industry and the status of the corporation.
+This risk is rather due to the investment and not accounting, hence it should be incorporated in the price and not in the depreciation, as it is a business risk.
+Therefore, the carrying value of asset should be adjusted accordingly.
+This value test for asset impairment should be conducted quarterly by the company's management.
+  - *application of foregoing in determining earning power*. for companies that are similar to a railroad, only the expended depreciation should be deducted from earnings due to maintenance, renewals and repair to a large degree.
+- **depreciation on apartment and office buildings**.
+In short, the asset can't be depreciated for more than the price that was paid to acquire it.
+- **inadequate allowance for depreciation**.
+Assets should not be written down in large amounts early in the assets life simply to make the earnings-power appear more abundant during the assets final years of life.
+This represents the true cash flow of the business.
+- **stock watering reversed**.
+This manipulation of asset value by writing the book value up and down is interrelated with the value of the stock.
+This would inflate the stock prices by the higher book value of the fixed assets (known as *stock watering*)
+- **the purchases's amortization calculation**.
+Where the life of a mining property is limited, the investor's own calculation of amortization should be deducted from earnings.
+He can base this on three factors 1) the price paid for the mining property.
+2) the earnings before depreciation and depletion 3) the minimum life of the mine, and alternatively, the probability of life.
+- **purchaser amortization of oil reserves**. depreciation and depletion charges per barrel are found by dividing the estimated remaining oil reserves into the net value of the properties on the books.
+- **purchaser's amortization of patents**.
 ### significance of earnings

 ### price-earnings ratios for common stocks.
 Adjustments for changes in capitalization